 I was smart enough to choose a piece of cotton.
 Check.

-Then, I choose a bag pattern.
+Then, I choose an “easy” bag pattern.
 It looked simple enough.
 It even said, “See and Sew.”
+Check.

 But I have to tell you that there was nothing “See and Sew” about this pattern!

-I carefully cut out my pattern pieces with no problem.
+I got down on the floor and carefully cut out my pattern pieces with no problem.
+(This was some time back when I was young!)

 I was even able to pleat and sew those pockets perfectly.